- Call us up.

 - Student bank loans are readily available with quite low interest rates

 The Canadian government has implemented some radical changes in assistance and grants provided in student aids.
-This radical shift in the Ontario budget delivers loans and grants to college and university students, and specifically wants to target more low-income individuals to receive help entering post-secondary education.
+This shift in the Ontario budget delivers loans and grants to college and university students, and specifically wants to target more low-income individuals to receive help entering post-secondary education.

 If you are interested in inquiring if you are eligible, then please visit these two pages to learn a bit more and apply: